Aliases for SYNE4 Gene

 GeneCards Summary for SYNE4 Gene

 SYNE4 (Spectrin Repeat Containing Nuclear Envelope Family Member 4) is a Protein Coding gene.
-Diseases associated with SYNE4 include Deafness, Autosomal Recessive 76 and Dfna76 Nonsyndromic Hearing Loss And Deafness.
-GO annotations related to this gene include actin binding.
+Diseases associated with SYNE4 include Deafness, Autosomal Recessive 76 and Autosomal Recessive Non-Syndromic Sensorineural Deafness Type Dfnb.
+Gene Ontology (GO) annotations related to this gene include actin binding.

 UniProtKB/Swiss-Prot for SYNE4 Gene